 - All students in the documentary, exhibit, and performance categories will need to have three copies of their process paper and annotated bibliography with them to hand to the judges.
 Sudents in the paper category should have a copy of their paper and bibliography with them to refrence during the interview.
 The website category is a paper less category, process papers and bibliographies should be embedded on the student website.

-- The scheduled time of student interviews will be avalible at registration the day of the competition.
+- The scheduled time of student interviews will be avalible on the schedule board the day of the competition.

-- All interview rooms are open judging rooms except for the exhibit room.
+- All interview rooms are open judging rooms except for the exhibit and paper rooms.
 Please be courteous if you are a spectator and silence all cell phones.

 - Awards will begin as close to the scheduled time as possible.
 Our judges have a tough job, please be patient with any delays.